 “Oh, never!”
 Renfield hastily agreed.
 “But, perhaps, some came close?”

-The ancient Nosferatu stuffed his gloved hands inside the pocket of his hoodie and bowed his head.
+The ancient Nosferatu stuffed his gloved hands inside the pockets of his hoodie and bowed his head.
 “None.”

-Renfield crept next to him on the bench.
+Renfield crept closer on the bench.
 “What of Alexandra?
 The fiery one with the big…”

 “Pepper spray,” Vlad hissed.
 “You should remember these things, you dimwit.
 Every last servile thought should have been passed on from your predecessor, Renfield the Fifth.”

 “Forgive me, Master, I am but an insect.
 Often the memories are slow to return.”
-As the memory final surfaced, Renfield remarked, “Who would have thought yet another pungent plant would have caused such a rash…” He wilted under his Master’s glare and stammered, “Coraline?
+As this particularly gruesome one finally surfaced across the many mortal iterations of his servitude, Renfield remarked, “Who would have thought yet another pungent plant could have caused such a rash…” He wilted under his Master’s glare and stammered, “Coraline?
 What of Coraline?”

 Renfield patted Vlad’s knee.
 “It happens to the best of us, Master.”

 “No, of course not you imbecile!”
-Vlad’s temper flared and extinguished.
+Vlad swatted Renfield’s hands away.
 “But everything has changed.
 No more is the thrill of the chase.
 The soul blackening domination.
 The women of this day and age are entirely unreasonable.”

 In Renfield’s mind, more memories swirled and faded.
 He reached for another name to test his Master with, but none came.
-In fact, in the five years he’d spent as servant to the great Master of Darkness, the Nosferatu Prime, Count Dracul, Vlad the Impaler, he’d never seen his Master take on a smitten, vulnerable girl as a pet.
+In fact, in the five years he’d personally spent as servant to the great Master of Darkness, the Nosferatu Prime, Count Dracul, Vlad the Impaler, he’d never seen him dominate a poor, smitten, vulnerable woman to be his pet.